Skip to content

 • @ember/test-helpers 4.x and above

-If you want reusable formats (these are optional), define them in app/ember-intl.{js,ts}.
+If you want to standardize formats for ember-intl's helpers, you can define the formats in app/ember-intl.{js,ts}.
 This file replaces app/formats.js.

 ts